Last Updated on July 2, 2026 by Daniel Globe

 The 1947 NYSE listing did more than raise Sheraton’s profile; it gave the company a direct channel to capital that powered expansion.

-You can see the effect in Sheraton’s market penetration strategies: the IPO drew investors, financed acquisitions of underperforming hotels, and widened its footprint faster than private funding could.
+The effect shows up in Sheraton’s market penetration strategies: the listing drew investors, financed acquisitions of underperforming hotels, and widened its footprint faster than private funding could.

 Public status also strengthened global brand recognition, since visibility on the exchange signaled scale, stability, and reach.

 That capital didn’t sit idle.
-It helped Sheraton launch Reservatron in 1958, cutting reservation friction, and later enter the Middle East and South America in the 1960s.
+It helped Sheraton launch Reservatron — the industry’s first automatic hotel reservation system — in 1958, cutting reservation friction, and later enter the Middle East and South America in the 1960s.

 Sheraton’s International Expansion

-You can trace Sheraton’s early global growth to the 1960s, when it opened in Tel Aviv in 1961 and Caracas in 1963, entering the Middle East and Latin America.
+Sheraton’s early global growth dates to the 1960s, when it opened in Tel Aviv in 1961 and Caracas in 1963, entering the Middle East and Latin America.

-In 1985, it became the first international hotel chain to operate in mainland China, which strengthened its Asia strategy and widened its regional reach.
+In 1985, it became the first international hotel chain to operate in mainland China, taking on management of the Great Wall Sheraton in Beijing and strengthening its Asia strategy.

-After Marriott’s 2016 merger, Sheraton kept expanding across major markets, including plans to deepen its China footprint and grow its Asia-Pacific presence.
+After Marriott’s 2016 merger, Sheraton kept expanding across major markets, including continued growth of its China footprint and its Asia-Pacific presence.

 Early Global Markets

 As Sheraton expanded beyond the U.S., it used a deliberate market-entry strategy to secure footholds in major international cities.
-You can see its early strategies in Tel Aviv in 1961 and Caracas in 1963, both chosen to grow a global footprint beyond domestic limits.
+Its early moves came in Tel Aviv in 1961 and Caracas in 1963, both chosen to grow a global footprint beyond domestic limits.

-In 1985, Sheraton became the first international hotel chain to operate in mainland China, proving it could enter regulated markets and keep control of prime urban locations.
+In 1985, Sheraton became the first international hotel chain to operate in mainland China, proving it could enter regulated markets and hold prime urban locations.

-From 2002 to 2015, the brand accelerated in Asia-Pacific, reaching its 100th regional hotel in 2013.
-That pattern shows you a system built on city-level presence, not mass saturation.
+From 2002 to 2015, the brand accelerated in Asia-Pacific, and in 2023 it marked its 100th regional hotel with the opening of Sheraton Shantou.
+That pattern reflects a system built on city-level presence, not mass saturation.

 Middle East And Asia